gvwilson/thirdbit/fiction/santas/index.md

 moaning under its breath.<sup>Even though it wasn't actually breathing.</sup>

-The chamber was larger than Finner had realized, and there were more statues than---
+The chamber was larger than Finner had realized, and there were more statues than—
 They froze as one of the statues turned its head.
 "Automated defenses,"
 Santa Hood said without breaking stride.